jfftonsic/logseq-software-engineering/pages/Concurrency.md

 				    }
 				  }
 				  ```
+			- Another example using static, from another source
 				- #+BEGIN_QUOTE
 				  In this example, we're using static fields, but AtomicReference, Volatile and Final Fields can also an option.
 				  #+END_QUOTE
 				- ```java
 				  public class SafePublishing {

 				  	public static Object object;

 				  	static {
 				  		// use static field or a static block to initialize
 				  		// static initialization is safe because it's done automatically locked.
 				  		object = new Object();
 				  	}

 				  }
 				  ```
 		-
 	- PatternName
 		- Short description